Skip to content

 Verb Signature Description

-transforms diff(old StoreTable, new StoreTable) TableDiff Compute structural diff between two tables
+creates diff(old StoreTable, new StoreTable) TableDiff Compute structural diff between two tables

-transforms patch(table StoreTable, diff TableDiff) StoreTable Apply a diff to a table
+derives patch(table StoreTable, diff TableDiff) StoreTable Apply a diff to a table

 Merge